What are the short circuit withstand levels for 400kV, 220kV, and 132kV transformers?

 How Does a Tertiary Winding Suppress Unbalanced Load in a Three-Phase Transformer?

-Ans: Normally, in a balanced system, the vector sum of the three-phase fluxes is zero.
-Suppose, the secondary winding of a three phase experiences an unbalanced load.
-That means one phase has higher current than others.
+Normally, in a balanced system, the vector sum of the three-phase fluxes is zero.
+Suppose the secondary winding of a three-phase system experiences an unbalanced load.
+That means one phase has a higher current than the others.
 The flux produced in the core by each phase winding becomes unequal.
-Thus under unbalanced conditions, the sum is no more zero.
+Thus, under unbalanced conditions, the sum is no more zero.
 This leads to a residual or zero-sequence flux in the core.
 This zero sequence flux distorts the magnetic balance in the core.
-This magnetically unbalanced core creates unbalanced voltage in three phase system.
+This magnetically unbalanced core creates unbalanced voltage in a three-phase system.

 How does an On-Load Tap Changer (OLTC) function?

-Ans: In electrical system load fluctuations lead to voltage variations.
-To maintain supply voltage within specified limits, a power transformer requires a tap changer.
-There can be two types of tap changers, off-load tap changers and on-load tap changers.
-Here, we will discuss the functional process of on-load tap changers or OLTCs.
-These tap changers shift between adjacent tap positions while the transformer remains loaded.
-Hence, these allow voltage adjustment without interrupting the power supply.
+In an electrical system, load fluctuations lead to voltage variations.
+Therefore, to maintain supply voltage within specified limits, a power transformer requires a tap changer.
+Generally, there can be two types of tap changers: off-load tap changers and on-load tap changers.
+In this discussion, we will focus on the functional process of on-load tap changers or OLTCs.
+Notably, these tap changers shift between adjacent tap positions while the transformer remains loaded.
+As a result, these allow voltage adjustment without interrupting the power supply.

-Switching Circuit of OLTC: The diagram represents a typical circuit arrangement for an OLTC in a single-phase winding.
-For three phase transformer the same arrangement is provided for each phase winding.
+The diagram represents a typical circuit arrangement for an OLTC in a single-phase winding.
+However, for a 3-phase transformer, the same arrangement is provided for each phase winding.

 Closing Contact C-2: Once b is in position, C-2 is closed, which shorts the winding section between taps 2 and 3 across the reactor R. The reactor helps control the circulating current that arises due to the voltage difference between the two tap positions.